laucheukhim/instano/README.md

 A CSS animation is used to display the message and a `setInterval` continuously stops the animation.
 Once JavaScript is disabled, the animation kicks in and the message is shown.

-Aslo, callback functions can be applied upon reenabling of JavaScript.
+Also, callback functions can be applied upon reenabling of JavaScript.

 See it in action: http://laucheukhim.github.com/instano/